department-of-veterans-affairs/va.gov-team/products/va-mobile-app/product/metrics.md

 - Now - Companion App: Vets who already consume VA services and engage with VA websites find it easier to complete transactions on the mobile app (companion to the website)

-- Next - Channel of Choice: Vets who find it easier to manage their benefits on the app will use the app more than they access that same feature on a VA websites (mobile app becomes their preferred channel)
+- Next - Channel of Choice: A subset of Veterans _prefer_ managing their benefits on the app over using VA websites (mobile app becomes their preferred channel).
+Requires setting up analytics to track individual user's behavior across web and mobile

 - Later - Acquisition: Increased engagement by new user group - Vets who do not already interact with VA online begin to use the app (increase the pie of Vets engaging with VA digitally)